-It’s a Top Safety Pick in every trim, and federal testers gave it a five-star overall rating.
-Automatic emergency braking is standard on all models, and for all three the 2020 Passport’s an 8 on our safety scale.
+Federal testers gave it a five-star overall rating and the IIHS gave it mostly top "Good" scores on its crash tests.
+Automatic emergency braking is standard on all models, which makes the 2020 Passport a 7 on our safety scale.

 The IIHS rated the Passport’s automatic emergency braking system as “Superior” and said that it avoided a forward crash at 12 mpg and reduced the SUV’s speed by 12 mph in the 25-mph test.
 The Passport earned top “Good” scores on every crash test, except the passenger-side small overlap test, where it earned an “Acceptable” rating.
 The small overlap crash test simulates the Passport hitting an object at 40 mph with 25% of the SUV’s front width.

 Federal testers gave it a five-star overall rating, but only four stars for front crash protection and rollover protection.

 In addition to automatic emergency braking, every Passport is equipped with active lane control and adaptive cruise control.
 Blind-spot monitors, which are very helpful in the big Passport, are standard on EX-L trim levels and higher.

 2020 Honda Passport

 Base Passports miss some of the good stuff, but one step up has everything we’d ask.

 Base versions of the 2020 Passport aren’t well-equipped, but it’s a short throw to the good stuff.

 The Passport gets an average score on our features scale for meager base versions (that still cost more than $30,000), but our recommended trim level does better.
 It’s a 5 for features.